awsdocs/aws-snowball-user-guide/doc_source/limits.md

 ## Limitations on Transferring On\-Premises Data with a Snowball<a name="transfer-limits"></a>

-The following limitations exist for transferring data to or from a Snowball appliance on\-premises:
+The following limitations exist for transferring data to or from a Snowball device on\-premises:
 + Files must be in a static state while being copied\.
 Files that are modified while they are being transferred will not be imported into Amazon S3\.
 + Jumbo frames are not supported—that is, Ethernet frames with more than 1500 bytes of payload\.
 + When selecting what data to export, keep in mind that objects with trailing slashes in their names \(`/` or `\`\) will not be transferred\.
 Before exporting any objects with trailing slashes, update their names to remove the slash\.